cranetm/yii2-json-rpc-2.0/README.md

 <br/>

 ###Light Method Protocol
-If you wish, you may uuse a "light" method protocol that allows clients to encode the method name in the URL instead of in the "method" parameter of the request object.
+If you wish, you may use a "light" method protocol that allows clients to encode the method name in the URL instead of in the "method" parameter of the request object.
 To do this, use the \JsonRpc2\LightMethodProtocolTrait in your instance of \JsonRpc2\Controller like